-Plant kits will be delivered through UPS to your door from mid-May to mid-June for spring orders and from mid-September to mid-October for fall orders.
-Trees and shrubs will only ship in November/early December.
+Plant kits will be delivered through UPS to your door beginning in the second week of June for spring orders and the first week of October for fall orders.
+Trees and shrubs will only ship beginning in the first week of December.

 RETURNS ARE NOT ACCEPTED on live materials.
 Kit availability is subject to change and substitutions may be made on species within kits.